SAP/fundamental-styles/docs/pages/components/object-status.md

 <br>

 # Object Status Large Design
+Use this feature if the object status is important in the business context and needs to stand out visually in the page header.
 For Object Status in Large Design use the `fd-object-status--large` modifier class.
 {% capture badge %}
 <span class="fd-object-status fd-object-status--large fd-object-status--negative sap-icon--status-negative"></span>